-If you respond "Yes," the system places a LOAD REMOTE command into the LDREMOTE.NCF file with the encrypted password as a parameter.
-You can execute this file to load the REMOTE module with the encrypted password u For asynchronous connections, load the following in the order shown:
+If you respond Yes, the system places a LOAD REMOTE command into the LDREMOTE.NCF file with the encrypted password as a parameter.
+You can execute this file to load the REMOTE module with the encrypted password

-- u After you load REMOTE, you must load other modules to make remote console sessions available. - u For direct SPXTM connections, load the following:
+- After you load REMOTE, you must load other modules to make remote console sessions available. - For direct SPXTM connections, load the following: